I spent a lot of time reading about magic after our trip through that field.

-The druid shrugged.
+The soldier shrugged.
 “I don’t know.
 The power bonding the soul is strong.”

-“I’m sorry I didn’t listn,” I said, my voice quiet.
+“I’m sorry I didn’t listen,” I said, my voice quiet.

 “You are sad,” she mused.
 “Why?
 This animal is special to you?”

 “This is Surfal,” I replied.
-“Blackhand has done this to him.”
+“The Spirehands have tortured him.”

 “I’m ready,” I said.
 “Sign me up.
 This has to be stopped.”

 Iliera nodded.
 “I will speak with the others.
-I believe we are capable of striking the foundry and marking a decisive victory against the Iron Horde’s remaining forces, but we must be sure.
-I’ll give Lunarfall’s status, and report back as soon as possible.”
+I believe we are capable of striking their foundry and marking a decisive victory against their forces, but we must be sure.
+I’ll give Starfall’s status, and report back as soon as possible.”

-With that, Iliera marched back to the command room.
+With that, she marched back to the command room.